 In December 2013, the Supreme Court of India, through its Koushal verdict, reinstated Section 377 of the Indian Penal Code.
 In doing so, they set aside the progressive Naz Foundation verdict of Delhi High Court, that, in 2009, had ruled that it was unconstitutional to criminalise consenting relationships among adults.
 The Koushal verdict has been a setback for the LGBTQIA+ communities: however, the gains made during the period of decriminalisation (mid-2009 to end-2013) in terms of community empowerment and determination to work to overthrow discriminatory laws persists.

-Details of the Naz and Koushal verdicts and subsequent updates are available at Orinam on the http://377.orinam.net site.
+Details of the Naz and Koushal verdicts and subsequent updates such as the Right to Privacy verdict are available at Orinam on the http://377.orinam.net site.

 In an independent development, the Supreme Court, in its April 2014 NALSA judgement, ruled that transgender Indians had all the rights of other citizens and directed ministries and institutions to ensure non-discrimination and inclusion of transgender people.
 Articles related to the NALSA ruling, including legal analyses and commentary are found at the link http://orinam.net/resources-for/law-and-enforcement/nalsa-petition-tg-rights-india/